Manage-Micro/KeepAlive/README.md

 `-dump`

-  Creates a file called `dump-DATE.LOG` to the working directory (where the JAR is) of all the info in a guild.
+  Creates a file called `dump-GUILD.LOG` to the working directory (where the JAR is) of all the info in a guild.

 ## FAQ